FAQs - Frequently Asked Questions

 Q. What do I need a building permit for?

 A. All work that must comply with code requires a building permit.
 If you are not sure, most likely a permit is required.
-Exceptions: ordinary repairs with like materials that do not affect structural members, painting, siding, replacement windows of the same size, and re-roofing of no more than 3 layers of roofing material.
+Exceptions: ordinary repairs with like materials (that do not affect structural members) painting, siding, or replacing with windows of the same size window.
 Any change in use or occupancy of a building or space, will require a permit, and commonly will require additional analysis from a registered architect or engineer licensed in New York State.

 Q. Are stamped architectural blue prints required for all permitted work?